Tellay/Menutree/README.md

 - Add categories and items to the menu
 - Add images to the items
 - Generate a QRCode for the menu
-- Print the QRCode and place it on the tables
 - Customers can scan the QRCode and view the menu on their mobile phones

 # Security Policy